Stage 1: Self-Discovery | Life Philosophy

 Meaning-making

-Viktor Frankl, a psychiatrist who survived the Holocaust, wrote in Man's Search for Meaning (1946) that humans can endure almost anything if they can find meaning in it.
-Frankl's logotherapy proposes that the primary human drive is not pleasure (Freud) or power (Adler) but meaning.
+Viktor Frankl wrote in "Man's Search for Meaning" that humans can endure almost anything if they can find meaning in it.
+Frankl's logotherapy proposes that the primary human drive is not pleasure or power but meaning.

-Contemporary research by Michael Steger on the Meaning in Life Questionnaire has confirmed that people who report higher levels of meaning in life show higher well-being, greater life satisfaction, and lower rates of depression and anxiety.
+Research done by Steger, Frazier, Oishi, and Kaler on the "Meaning in Life Questionnaire" has confirmed that people who report higher levels of meaning in life show higher well-being, greater life satisfaction, and lower rates of depression and anxiety.
 The search for meaning is as important as the presence of it.

 The principles: your playbook for unclear moments